Principles of Design for Automated Manufacturing

 Plans for challenging and unknown processes

 When automation seems like the right decision, there will still be many unknowns and risks to address throughout the process.
 In some situations, no matter how well executed, there might be stations or strategies that just do not work as planned or up to the desired operational efficiency requirements.

 That’s why it’s ideal to always have a backup plan.
 This backup plan may entail including extra space in a station for additional operations, locations for offloading parts, or starting with a manual process until you resolve any technical challenges.

 The automation supply chain

 Are you building a single test or assembly station that you will load by hand?
-If so you are pretty much done.
-You will grab your product, place it carefully into the station and perform the assembly or test operation.
-But you will need to consider the staging of any materials that are needed or consumed in the process and how they are installed or placed
+If so, you are done.
+You will grab your product, place it carefully into the station and perform the assembly process or test operation.
+But you will need to consider the staging of any materials that teams need during the process and how workers install or place components.

-What will you do with all of the data and metrics you are now collecting and beginning to store?
-You’ll need to have a plan for the management of the data, how much will you be gathering, what type of system is collecting the data and making it useful from an operational standpoint.
-Getting data into the cloud is a great way to store, retain and allow access to other applications, but you should always consider how sensitive or proprietary the data is and make the appropriate accommodations for privacy, security, and redundancy.
+What will you do with all the data and metrics you are collecting and beginning to store?
+You’ll need to have a plan for data management.
+Ask yourself: how much data will you gather?
+What type of system is collecting the data and making it useful from an operational standpoint?

 During the product development phase, you must consider dashboards, data reporting, cloud access, remote reporting, long-term data storage, and retention.
 Cloud-based solutions are an excellent option for storing, retaining, and allowing access to mission-critical applications.
 But you also need to consider the sensitivity, privacy, and security of proprietary data.